Understanding helm orders and rudder commands is one of the requirements in becoming a good helmsman.

 I will interchangeably use steering wheel and rudder henceforth.

 1. Midships, Rudder midships or Midships the wheel

 These three orders are one and the same.
-It means that the rudder to be held in the fore and aft position.
+It means that the rudder is to be held in the fore and aft positions.

 2. Port / starboard five